 ECG Announces Dumsor in Parts of Accra Ahead of Maintenance on April 16, Releases Schedule

-• The Electricity Company of Ghana's maintenance plans will cause temporary dumsor in selected communities on April 16
+• Electricity Company of Ghana maintenance will cause temporary dumsor in some districts on April 16, 2026

-• Power outages are hitting the Central, Accra West, Tema, and Accra East regions from morning to evening
+• Power outages will affect the Central, Accra West, Tema, and Accra East regions from morning to evening

 • The power distributor apologised for the inconvenience caused as it carries out its maintenance activities